A framework for rank identities -- With a view towards operator algebras: Preliminaries

 \begin{lem}[see {\cite[Proposition 2.5.14]{kadison-ringrose1}}] \textsl{ For projections $E, F$ in $\mathcal{B}(\mathscr{H})$, we have \begin{itemize} \item[(i)] $I - E \wedge F = (I-E) \vee (I-F),$ \item[(ii)] $I - E \vee F = (I-E) \wedge (I-F)$, \item[(iii)] $R(E+F) = E \vee F,$ \item[(iv)] $R(EF) = E - \big( E \wedge (I-F)\big).$ \end{itemize} } \end{lem}

 We say that a von Neumann algebra $\mathscr{R}$ is {\it finite} if every isometry in $\mathscr{R}$ is a unitary, that is, if $V^*V = I$ for $V \in \mathscr{R}$, then $VV^* = I$.
-Finite von Neumann algebras are characterized by the existence of a unique faithful and normal center-valued trace (\cite[Theorem 8.2.8]{kadison-ringrose2}), which is often referred to as `the' trace on $\mathscr{R}$.
+Finite von Neumann algebras are characterized by the existence of a unique faithful and normal center-valued trace (see \cite[Theorem 8.2.8]{kadison-ringrose2}), which is often referred to as `the' trace on $\mathscr{R}$.

 Let $\mathscr{R}$ be a finite von Neumann algebra.
-We denote the set of closed densely-defined operators affiliated with $\mathscr{R}$ by $\mathscr{R}_{\textrm{aff}}$.\footnote{A concise account of the theory of unbounded operators may be found in \cite[\S 4]{kadison-liu}.
-For a more thorough account, the interested reader may refer to \S 2.7, \S 5.6 in \cite{kadison-ringrose1}, or Chapter VIII in \cite{simon-reed}.} From \cite{nayak_mvna}, it naturally has the structure of a unital ordered complex topological $*$-algebra and is called the Murray-von Neumann algebra associated with $\mathscr{R}$.
-We denote the addition in $\mathscr{R}_{\textrm{aff}}$ by $\afrsum$, and the multiplication by $\afrprod$.
+We denote the set of closed densely-defined operators affiliated with $\mathscr{R}$ by $\afr$.
+A concise account of the theory of unbounded operators may be found in \cite[\S 4]{kadison-liu}.
+For a more thorough account, the interested reader may refer to \S 2.7, \S 5.6 in \cite{kadison-ringrose1}, or Chapter VIII in \cite{simon-reed}.

+From \cite{nayak_mvna}, $\afr$ naturally has the structure of a unital ordered complex topological $*$-algebra and is called the Murray-von Neumann algebra associated with $\mathscr{R}$.
+We denote the addition in $\afr$ by $\afrsum$, and the multiplication by $\afrprod$.
 The restriction of $\afrsum, \afrprod$ to $\mathscr{R}$ is the usual operator addition and operator multiplication in $\mathscr{R}$.
-On the algebraic side, $\mathscr{R}_{\textrm{aff}}$ may be viewed as the Ore localization of $\mathscr{R}$ with respect to the multiplicative subset of its non-zero-divisors.
+On the algebraic side, $\afr$ may be viewed as the Ore localization of $\mathscr{R}$ with respect to the multiplicative subset of its non-zero-divisors.
+When the discussion involves only the algebraic structure of $\afr$, we prefer to use $+, \cdot$, respectively, instead of $\afrsum, \afrprod$, respectively.

 \begin{remark} Let $\mathscr{R}$ be a finite von Neumann algebra acting on the Hilbert space $\mathscr{H}$.
-For an operator $A$ in $\mathscr{R}_{\textrm{aff}}$, the range projection $R(A)$ and the null projection $N(A)$ are both in $\mathscr{R}$.
+For an operator $A$ in $\afr$, the range projection $R(A)$ and the null projection $N(A)$ are both in $\mathscr{R}$.
 If $A$ is self-adjoint, then $A \afrprod R(A) = R(A) \afrprod A = A.$ \end{remark}